ProjectDreadman/WebApp-Template/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork this repository, make improvements(by going into issues and labeling it as enhancement or putting it in the title), and submit pull requests.
+Feel free to fork this repository, make improvements(via pull request), and submit pull requests.

 ## License